kkudzelich/Faces-Recognition-and-Landmarks-Detection/README.md

-# Facial Recognition and Landmarks Detection
+# An Interactive Advertising Campaign in the Mall: Faces Recognition and Landmarks Detection

 ## Project description